mpacer/jupyter_config/README.md

-In order to use this for now you need to use it as a module that you pass in arguments to with
+In order to use this

+    pip install jupyter_conf_search

+Which is then executed as

-    python -m jupyter_conf_search "your_search_term"
+    jupyter_conf_search "your_search_term"

-on the command line.
+on the command line to search for "`your_search_term`".

+If you pass just

+    `juptyer_conf_search`

+it will return the total list of configuration files that it found relative to the directory that you are running the command from (not just the directories, which you can find using `jupyter --paths` beneath `config:`).

-© Mike Pacer 2017-W05-6-0213
+© Mike Pacer 2017-W09-3-1543